co360/soda-hol/4-use-soda-apis-for-crud-operations.md

   ![fetched todo](images/3/fetched-todo.png)

-### Step 4: Update documents in the collection
+### **Part 4**: Update documents in the collection

 So far, you've implemented the "C" (create) and the "R" (read) of CRUD operations.
-In this step, you'll add the "U" - the ability to update existing todo documents.
+In this part, you'll add the "U" - the ability to update existing todo documents.
 The app lets users change the name and status of todos and then issues an HTTP PUT request on the `/todos/:id` API endpoint, passing along the updated todo.

 - Return to the **todos.js** file in the **db_apis** directory.
 - Locate the `update` function and replace the comment related to adding SODA code with code that does the following: